Eggnog Cookies

 Glaze

-• In a small bowl, whisk together the eggnog and powdered sugar.
+• In a small bowl, whisk together the 3 tablespoons eggnog and 3/4 cup powdered sugar.

 • Spoon the glaze onto the cooled cookies.

-• Before the glaze dries, lightly dust with cinnamon.
+• Before the glaze dries, lightly dust with 1 teaspoon ground cinnamon.
 I place a very small amount of cinnamon into a small strainer and give it a tap over each cookie.
 Be sure to hold it high above the cookies to give it a spread out dusted look.

 (Nutrition facts are an estimate and not guaranteed to be accurate.
 Please see a registered dietitian for special diet advice.)